S3ak/fed-astro/src/pages/en/semester-project-2/brief.md

 7. A registered user may add a `Bid` to another user's `Listing`
 8. A registered user may view `Bid`s made on a `Listing`
 9. An unregistered user may search through `Listing`s

+### Optional success criteria

+- Write a e2e test for Login usesr journey
+- Write a e2e test for Non-registred users can search through listings
+- Write a e2e test for Registered users can add a bid to another user's listing
+- Write a e2e test for Registered users can careate bids made on a listing
+- Repo has a staging enviroment.
+- Repo has a production enviroment.

 ### Technical restrictions